captnwalker/VentureTrek/README.md

 # VentureTrek

-## A Travel Company Website Landing Page built with SASS and FlexBox
+## A Travel Company Website Landing Page built with SASS

 ### Purpose of this Project